Absence of $\mathrm{O} (2)$ symmetry in the Vicsek model: Abstract

 \section{Abstract}

-The phase transition in the Vicsek model is widely believed to be associated with spontaneous symmetry breaking of the two-dimensional rotational symmetry $O (2)$.
-In this paper, we revisit the original Vicsek model introduced in [Phys.
-Rev. Lett.
-75, 1226] and demonstrate that the model lacks $O (2)$ symmetry.
+The phase transition in the Vicsek model is widely believed to be associated with spontaneous symmetry breaking of the two-dimensional rotational symmetry $\mathrm{O} (2)$.
+In this paper, we revisit the original Vicsek model introduced by Vicsek \textit{et al.} [Phys.~Rev.~Lett.~75,~1226~(1995)] and demonstrate that the original angle-based update rule is not invariant under global phase shifts at the level of angular increments when it is implemented using the principal-value arctangent, as in the original definition.
 As a consequence, we numerically demonstrate that the phase transition reported in the original paper vanishes when the global phase is adaptively chosen.